Zlín

-Zlín (in 1949–1989 Gottwaldov; /cs/; Zlin) is a city in the Czech Republic.
+Zlín (/cs/; Zlin; during 1949–1989: Gottwaldov) is a city in the Czech Republic.
 It has about 75,000 inhabitants.
 It is the seat of the Zlín Region and it lies on the Dřevnice River.
 It is known as an industrial centre.
 The development of the modern city is closely connected to the Bata Shoes company and its social scheme, developed after World War I. A large part of Zlín is urbanistically and architecturally valuable and is protected as an urban monument zone.

 Administrative division

 Zlín consists of 16 municipal parts (in brackets population according to the 2021 census):